 “And why do I do as I do?”

-So let’s say, for the sake of argument, that in the fictional world of Dark Shadows, there’s no such thing as the supernatural, and everybody on the show is just terribly high-strung.
+So let’s say, for the sake of argument, that in the fictional world of Dark Shadows, there’s no such thing as the supernatural, and everybody on the show is just overly emotional.
 Would that actually change the show in any way?

 Take Kitty Hampshire, the gold-digging ex-governess who’s visiting Collinwood in a no-holds-barred attempt to snare a permanent invite to the master bedroom.
 At the moment, she’s under the impression that she’s being threatened by Count Petofi, a man who she believes is endowed with a magical right hand, and he’s forcing her to sneak into another man’s bedroom to steal an apparently enchanted portrait, which isn’t there.